FIWARE/catalogue/README.md

 context updates:

--   The **IDAS** Generic Enabler offers you a wide range of IoT Agents making it easier to interface with devices using the most widely used IoT protocols (LWM2M over CoaP, JSON or UltraLight over HTTP/MQTT or OPC-UA)
+-   The **IDAS** Generic Enabler offers you a wide range of IoT Agents making it easier to interface with devices using the most widely used IoT protocols (LWM2M over CoaP, JSON or UltraLight over HTTP/MQTT, OPC-UA, Sigfox or LoRaWAN)

     -   [IoT Agent for JSON](https://github.com/telefonicaid/iotagent-json) - a bridge between HTTP/MQTT messaging (with
         a JSON payload) and NGSI